-- Fully extend or retract the machine before cleaning it (see section 10.1, Seite 120).

-Never clean the machine if the machine extension arms are not - Never clean the machine if the machine extension arms are not fully extended/retracted. - Switch off the tractor's universal joint shaft and apply the tractor parking brake, switch off the tractor engine and remove the ignition key. - 3.
-Empty the seed hopper and the singling unit. - 4.
-Empty the fertiliser tank and dosing unit (see section Emptying the fertiliser tank and/or dosing unit, Seite 136). - 5.
-Clean the fertiliser distributor head (see section Cleaning the fertiliser distributor head, Seite 149). - 6.
+- Fully extend or retract the machine before cleaning it (see section 10.1, Seite 111).
+Never clean the machine if the machine extension arms are not fully extended/retracted. - Switch off the tractor's universal joint shaft and apply the tractor parking brake, switch off the tractor engine and remove the ignition key. - 3.
+Empty the seed hopper and the singling unit. - 5.
+Clean the fertiliser distributor head (see section Cleaning the fertiliser distributor head, Seite 135). - 6.
 Clean the machine with water or with a high-pressure cleaner.
 Important!
 Only blow out the singling unit with compressed air. - 7 Clean the optosensors with ISOPRORANOL (alcohol).
 Seed dressing deposits may adversely affect the correct operation of the optosensor.
 Do not use any strong cleaning agents.

-Clean the dirty blower fan guard screen to ensure an unobstructed air flow.
+Clean the dirty blower fan guard screen to ensure an unobstructed air flow